alexzhangs/xsh/README.md

 Then the library is ready.

-Load the published sample library `xsh-lib-sample` on Github:
+Load the published sample library `xsh-lib-sample` on GitHub:

 ```bash
 $ xsh load <yourusername>/xsh-lib-sample